-“Rescue children” are students who are orphaned and/or would not be able to stay in school because of lack of fees.
+“Rescue children” are students who are orphaned and/or would not be able to stay in school because of a lack of fees.

 This project is to build a water system to irrigate the crops.

-The project consists of the purchase of a 2,500 Liter water tank and fittings, along with several lengths of perforated hose pipe that will create a drip irrigation system for year-round supply of water.
+The project consists of the purchase of a 2,500 Liter water tank and fittings, along with several lengths of perforated hose pipe that will create a drip irrigation system for a year-round supply of water.